George Washington Inaugural Bible

 The Bible is the King James Version, dated 1767, complete with the Apocrypha and elaborately supplemented with the historical, astronomical and legal data of that period.
 St. John's Lodge No. 1, Ancient York Masons, are the custodians of what is now known as the George Washington Inaugural Bible.
-Many believe the Bible was randomly opened to Genesis 49 during the ceremony, although some experts believe Washington purposely chose it.
+There is dispute over whether the Bible was randomly opened to Genesis 49 during the ceremony, or whether Washington purposely chose it.

 George Washington's inauguration

 The inaugural ceremony took place on the balcony of Federal Hall on Wall Street in New York City, in the presence of a large number of onlookers.
 Washington was dressed in a suit of dark brown cloth and white silk stockings, all of American manufacture.
 His hair was powdered and dressed in the fashion of the day, clubbed and ribboned.

 The oath of office was first administered by Robert R. Livingston.
 The open Bible on which the President laid his hand was held on a rich crimson velvet cushion by Samuel Otis, Secretary of the Senate.
-With them were John Adams, who had been elected Vice President; George Clinton, first Governor of New York; Philip Schuyler, John Jay, Maj.
+With them were John Adams, who had been elected vice president; George Clinton, first Governor of New York; Philip Schuyler, John Jay, Maj.
 Gen. Henry Knox, Jacob Morton (Master of St. John's Lodge, who had retrieved the Lodge Bible when they discovered none had been provided), and other distinguished guests.

-Without reliable contemporary accounts, the most common account of the event is that after taking his oath, Washington kissed the Bible reverently, closed his eyes and in an attitude of devotion said "So help me God".
-Livingston then exclaimed, "It is done!" and turning to the people he shouted, "Long live George Washington, President of the United States!", a shout that was echoed and re-echoed by the multitude present.
+Without reliable contemporary accounts, the most common account of the event is that after taking his oath, Washington kissed the Bible reverently, closed his eyes and in an attitude of devotion said "So help me God."
+Livingston then exclaimed, "It is done!" and turning to the people he shouted, "Long live George Washington, President of the United States!," a shout that was echoed and re-echoed by the multitude present.

 However, there is currently debate as to whether or not he added the phrase "So help me God" to his oath.
 The only contemporaneous account of Washington's oath is from French consul Comte de Moustier who reported the constitutional oath with no mention of "So help me God".
 The earliest known source indicating Washington did add "So help me God" is attributed to Washington Irving, aged six at the time of the inauguration, and first appears 60 years after the event.

 At the conclusion, Washington and the others went in procession to St. Paul's Chapel, in accordance with a Congressional resolution, and there they invoked the blessing of God upon the new government.